-(3) The applicant shall complete in helicopters not less than-

-- (a) 250 hours, either as pilot-in-command, or made up of not less than 70 hours as pilot-in-command and the necessary additional flight time as pilot-in-command under supervision; - (b) 200 hours of cross-country flight time, of which not less than 100 hours shall be as pilot-in-command or as pilot-in-command under supervision; - (c) 30 hours of instrument time, of which not more than 10 hours may be instrument ground time; and - (d) 50 hours of night flight as pilot-in-command or as co-pilot.
+- (3) The applicant shall complete in helicopters not less than- - (a) two hundred fifty hours, either as PIC, or made up of not less than seventy hours as PIC and the necessary additional flight time as PIC under supervision; - (b) two hundred hours of cross-country flight time, of which not less than one hundred hours shall be as PIC or as PIC under supervision; - (c) thirty hours of instrument time, of which not more than ten hours may be instrument ground time; and - (d) fifty hours of night flight as PIC or as co-pilot.

-(4) An applicant who has flight time as a pilot of aircraft in other categories, shall, notwithstanding the requirement of sub-regulation (1) be credited with flight time from the said category by the Authority as prescribed in the applicable technical guidance material provided that the credited time does not exceed 50%.
+(4) An applicant who has flight time as a pilot of aircraft in other categories, shall, notwithstanding the requirement of subregulation (1) be credited with flight time from the said category by the authority as prescribed in the applicable technical guidance material provided that the credited time does not exceed fifty percent.

-(5) The applicant shall receive the flight instruction required for the issue of the commercial pilot licence in Regulation 71(3) and (4).
+(5) The applicant shall receive the flight instruction required for the issue of CPL in regulation 73 (3) and (4).

-(6) (6) The instrument time specified in Regulation 87(3) (c) and the night flying time specified in Regulation 87(3) (d) shall not entitle the holder of the Airline transport Pilot licence- Helicopter to pilot helicopters under IFR
+(6) The instrument time specified in subregulation (3) (c) and the night flying time specified in subregulation (3) (d) shall not entitle the holder of the ATPL-helicopter to pilot helicopters under instrument flight rules